Motion#

 land ▶

-The set drone position block sets the drone’s current position to specified coordinate values in millimeters (mm).
+The set position stack block sets the drone’s current x, y, or z coordinate to a specified value.

 set position stack block#